Alabama Court Records

 - The citation may also contain information on the alleged violator's rights to contest the citation and how to proceed if they wish to admit responsibility or contest the citation.

-Many towns and cities in Alabama operate municipal courts are designated to handle traffic citations and lower-level misdemeanor crimes primarily.
-These courts do not typically handle felonies and other serious cases.
+Many towns and cities in Alabama operate municipal courts designated to handle traffic citations and lower-level misdemeanor crimes.
+These courts do not typically handle felonies and other severe cases.

 How to Prepare for Traffic Court in Alabama